Pacific Silverweed is a West Coast native, perennial groundcover with yellow flowers, edible leaves, and edible roots that taste like sweet potatoes.

 CAUTION: Silverweed should not be eaten during pregnancy, as it stimulates the uterine muscle.

 Pacific Silverweed’s most charming characteristics are its abundant yellow flowers blooming spring through summer, the unique silvery underside of its leaves, and its bright red runners.
 In addition, Silverweed can form a lush green groundcover in wet and sunny places where many other plants wouldn’t grow.
 It can spread vigorously, which isn’t a problem for backyard foragers!
-Looks great with Springbank Clover and Coastal Strawberry.
+It looks great with Springbank Clover and Coastal Strawberry.

 Environment and Culture